We have information you must know before you buy the Lancer.

 Its TC-SST has an extra mode, called Sport Plus, for the track.
 You can turn the stability control entirely off, and it still feels balanced on the track, in this case Pacific Raceways near Seattle.
 We hit 140 on the sweeping bend on the front straight, and the Evo tracked steady where a lot of race cars do a scary twitch.
 The four-piston Brembos slowed it down to 70 for the turn at the end of the straight, quickly and without drama.
 And repeatedly, without fading.

-Mitsubishi has everyone covered in the compact class with the 148-hp Lancer ES for those with their minds on economy; the 168-hp Lancer GTS for those with spirit and an eye for value; the 237-hp Ralliart for those with a sense of adventure; and the 291-hp Evo for those with a need for speed.
-For 2011, there's a Sportback 5-door hatchback body style.
-The GTS is a compelling value for its price of around $20,000, fuel mileage, enjoyable driving characteristics, and good looks.
-If you don't need all-wheel drive, turbocharged acceleration, or rigid cornering, the GTS has the style of the Evo for half as much.
+Mitsubishi has everyone covered in the compact class with the 148-hp Lancer ES for those wanting economy; the 168-hp GT for those with spirit; the all-wheel-drive SE for those in snowy places; the 237-hp Ralliart for those feeling bold; and the 291-hp Evo for those with a need for speed.
+The GT is especially compelling for its price, fuel mileage, driving characteristics, and good looks.
+If you don't need all-wheel drive, turbocharged acceleration or rigid cornering, the GT has the style of the Evo for half as much.
+And if you do need all-wheel drive but not high performance, the SE is for you.

-NewCarTestDrive.com correspondent Sam Moses drove the Lancer GTS in the Pacific Northwest and the Ralliart and Evo at Pacific Raceways near Seattle; Tom Lankard drove the Lancer ES in Santa Monica and Evo in Phoenix; editor Mitch McCullough drove the Evo at Firebird Raceway near Phoenix.
+NewCarTestDrive.com correspondent Sam Moses drove the Lancer GT and SE in the Pacific Northwest and the Ralliart and Evo at Pacific Raceways near Seattle; Tom Lankard drove the Lancer ES in Santa Monica and Evo in Phoenix; Mitch McCullough drove the Evo at Firebird Raceway near Phoenix.

 Build and price your dream Mitsubishi Lancer in just a few easy steps.